 How to Outsmart Crowds

-- Be an early bird.
 It pays to be an early riser when visiting Disney World.
-For starters, the parks get more and more crowded as the day goes on.
-Arrive at opening time, and you will be able to go on your favorite ride or attraction without any line.
-You may even be able to do it twice quickly without having to use a FastPass+.
-An hour later, the regular wait time for the same ride might be 45 minutes or an hour.
+For starters, the parks get more and more crowded as the day goes on, and if you arrive at opening time, you will be able to go on your favorite ride or attraction without any line.
 Your best battle plan is to arrive early in the parks and spend a few hours going on as many rides and attractions as you can.

 Around lunchtime, when the parks are hitting their peak crowds, consider heading back to your hotel for a bite to eat and some downtime.

 You can return to the parks in the late afternoon when many families are waning and starting to leave the parks for dinner.

 The best way to outsmart crowds, though, is to accurately predict the crowd size for the day of your visit and plan accordingly using these strategies for dealing with different crowds.
 The Touring Plans' Disney World Crowd Calendar is a great resource for getting a gauge on what to expect for the crowd sizes on every day of the year.